ds-wizard/guide/docs/application/knowledge-models/list/import.rst

 From file
 =========

 We can import a knowledge model as a KM file.
-Such a file can be created as an export from |project_name| (from :doc:`./index` or :doc:`./detail`).
+Such a file can be created as an export from DSW (from :doc:`./index` or :doc:`./detail`).
 We can also select multiple files at once.

 .. figure:: import/file.png
     :width: 500